 - Black Rock Symposium: "How to Make Your Voice Heard on Conservation Issues in an Uncertain Political Climate."

 - UCR Conference: Solar Energy Directions for Inland Southern California: Where is it going?

-- Renewal energy Moratorium request - San Bernardino Co.
+- Renewable energy Moratorium request - San Bernardino Co.

 - Ruth Denison Environmental Conservation Scholarship

 First of all, I want to remind you of several deadlines and events in coming days:

 WHEN: Comment letters due February 16, 2017 – this Thursday!

 Support returning BLM Eagle Mountain lands back to Joshua Tree National Park.
 Take a minute to express your support to BLM for the Final Boundary Study recommendation to add approximately 20,000 acres of federal, state, and private lands to the boundary of Joshua Tree National Park that were withdrawn from the Monument in 1950.
 Click here for background info from JTNP Superintendent David Smith.

 2) 2,220 home development: 481 acres, Mission Creek & Hwy 62